Sites whose topoi are the smooth representations of locally profinite groups

 We say that the projective system $G$ has {\em trivial first non-abelian cohomology} if for any $G$-torsor $(S_i)_{i \in I}$, the limit $\varprojlim_{i \in I} S_i$ of sets is non-empty. \begin{lem} Let $I$ be a directed partially ordered set and let $G=(G_i)_{i \in I}$ be a projective system of groups.
-Suppose that at least one of the following conditions are satisfied: \begin{enumerate} \item For every $i \in I$, $G_i$ is a finite group. \item $I$ is a finite set. \item $I$ is a countable set, and the transition maps are surjective. \end{enumerate} Then $G$ has trivial first non-abelian cohomology. \end{lem}
+Suppose that at least one of the following conditions is satisfied: \begin{enumerate} \item For every $i \in I$, $G_i$ is a finite group. \item $I$ is a finite set. \item $I$ is a countable set, and the transition maps are surjective. \end{enumerate} Then, $G$ has trivial first non-abelian cohomology. \end{lem}

-\begin{proof} In the case when Condition (1) is satisfied, the claim follows since any filtered limit of non-empty finite sets is non-empty.
+\begin{proof} In the case in which Condition (1) is satisfied, the claim follows, as any filtered limit of non-empty finite sets is non-empty.
 In the case in which Condition (2) is satisfied, the claim can be checked directly.
 Suppose Condition (3) is satisfied.
 Observe that then there exists a cofinal partially ordered subset $J \subset I$ which is isomorphic to the opposite of the partially ordered set of natural numbers $\Z_{\ge 0}$.
 The claim follows by using $J$ and the surjectivity. \end{proof}